- RuneScape Wiki

 This is where wandering adventurers come in handy...

 Evil trees occur in a variety of forms, some of which are harder to deal with, so good Farming, Woodcutting and Firemaking levels are an advantage.
-You do not need to bring anything with you, as the leprechaun will supply you with a hatchet and a tinderbox when the tree exhibits its evil tendencies.
-On the other hand, you can use any hatchet you have on you to hack away at the tree and its roots.
-Any machete can also be used to cut the roots of the evil tree, but does not need to be wielded to do so.
+If you do not already have a tinderbox and hatchet on your toolbelt, the nearby leprechaun will supply you with these when the tree exhibits its evil tendencies.

 Note that you can only nurture or attack two evil trees per day, so if you have already performed two actions, you will need to wait until midnight (game time) to perform more.